lukateg/strength-age/README.md

 // -- check if actions that require modals have them
 // -- check if -- remove all loading...
 // -- check if we want to delete all tests and reviews when deleting the class since user could create those within the generate tests page thinking they are not associated with class (if you want that then you need to store the class name with class ID everywhere since tests and test reviews need to display from which class they are created)
+// -- check if endpoints return null instead of throwing an error if data is not there so the QueryState component works fine (somewhere error is necessery)

 DESIGN TASKS IN ORDER FROM MOST IMPORTANTD (FIRST FIX DESIGN THEN ADD SKELETONS):
 -- stats on dashboard should be class 1/1 storage used 12/50 ...